 How Can I Provide Comments on the Draft Annexation Plan?

 While the official initial public comment period ended on June 30, we encourage the public to ask questions, learn more, and provide additional comments.
-Alternatively, you can email additional comments to email@example.com.
+You can email additional comments to email@example.com.

 What is the Process for Annexation?

 According to West Virginia State Code §8-6-5, once a resolution, annexation application plan, and land survey are completed by the city, the documentation is presented to the County Commission.
 Upon receipt of the application, the County Commission schedules a public hearing to consider input on the application.
 After the public hearing, the County Commission evaluates the application on 7 criteria.
 The Commission will enter an order stating the reasons for granting or denying the application on those grounds.
 If the application is denied, the Commission may also offer options to modify the application so it may be accepted.
 Any party affected by the Commissioner's order may appeal to the Circuit Court.